Cannabis can produce a range of effects that vary from person to person, which makes it difficult to classify it as a single type of drug.

 For example, a hallucination might make you see the person walking in front of you as an animal.
 Paranoia, on the other hand, might make you think the person has been following you in order to harm you.

 In addition to hallucinations, hallucinogens can also cause:

 - altered sense of time or space

 - increased heart rate

 Weed can have all of these additional effects, which is why many people and organizations classify it as a hallucinogen.

 Over time, using hallucinogens can lead to speech problems, memory loss, anxiety, and depression.
 In rare cases, people may be left with psychosis, flashbacks, or a condition called hallucinogen persisting perception disorder.
-You can also develop a tolerance to them over time.

 Weed can have a variety of psychological and physical effects that vary from person to person.
 It can make some people tired or relaxed and give others an energy boost and increase alertness.